matthewcoxx/Woocommerce-Simple-Consign/README.md

-# SimpleCosign
+# SimpleConsign
-# Easily sync your WooCommerce store to Simple Cosign.
+# Easily sync your WooCommerce store to Simple Consign.
 -- TODO:
  -- Log all for error reporting
  -- Documentation